durgamdileep/Jpa/Spring Transaction/README.md

 ---

-## 🧩 Imagine we have different microservices like:
+## 🧩 Imagine we have different Services like:

 - 🛒 **Order Service**
 - 💳 **Payment Service**